katjad/javascript101-handbook/careers.md

 Get interview fit by doing lots of interviews.
 Learn how to relax and demonstrate your value through examples of your experience.

+Become a loss leader and do some free / low paid freelance projects for experience.

 Perhaps learn other languages as well.

 Contribute to open source projects such as ours.